rartino/yam/README.md

-# wsmessenger
+# YAM: yet another messenger [WIP]

-Simple client-server messaging PWA app
+A PWA app for a very no-nonsense messaging app with the expected featureset to be useful (users, rooms, stickers), with a simple workflow to invite new users.

 ## How to run